The BIGGER Big Omaha Trail

-Then it’s downhill on the ‘paper road’ that runs to Schollum Road.
+We then connect up with the ‘paper road’ that runs downhill to Schollum Road.
+Yes, it’s all pretty much downhill from here – yay!
 We follow the trail through foliage that is chest-high and dense in some places, but it is secluded and beautiful.
 The fantails love to escort us as we work our way through groves of trees and open, grassy patches with views over Omaha Bay.

 We’ll take in a snack and photo stop on this section so you can soak up the spectacular views east and south, before arriving at the top of Schollum Road.
 There are more gorgeous views over Whangateau, Omaha and Matakana as we walk down Schollum Road and take in some local history as we go.

-Then it’s a quick dart over Leigh Road and into Upper Whangateau Road where we walk to the property of our guide, Ian Macdonald.
+Then it’s a quick dart over Leigh Road and into Upper Whangateau Road where we walk to the property of our host, Ian Macdonald.
 Ian’s property features kauri groves, large puriri and a host of other natives, and he’ll show you where the proposed trail will run along his border on the paper road.
-Our lunch stop will be in Ian’s front yard with more beautiful views and a short presentation about the plan for the Omaha Trail.
+This is our afternoon tea stop and will include tea/coffee/cake.
+Ian might give us a short presentation about the plan for the Omaha Trail.

 The final leg of the journey takes us down the slope and over the paddocks of the neighbouring farm, with views over the Omaha river, and along a country lane to rejoin our bus.
 As an addition to the walk, on our way back to Warkworth, we will stop at the Sawmill Brewery to sample their delicious craft beer range.